Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

 with the step-function $\Theta(x)$.
 As shown in Fig.~\ref{fig2}{\bf b}, electronic distribution functions may deviate strongly from the Fermi-Dirac form, in which cases $T_{\rm el}$ provides an approximate measure of nonequilibrium energy excitation.

 \centerline{ \bf Acknowledgements}

 JEH is grateful for computational support from the CCR at Buffalo.
+JEH is supported by Air Force Office of Scientific Research under award no. FA9550-22-1-0349.
 CA acknowledges the support from the French ANR ``MoMA'' project ANR-19-CE30-0020 and from the project 6004-1 of the Indo-French Centre for the Promotion of Advanced Research (IFCPAR).
 JHH acknowledges the support from the Institute for Basic Science in the Republic of Korea through the project IBS-R024-D1.
 KSK was supported by the Ministry of Education, Science, and Technology (Grants No. NRF-2021R1A2C1006453 and No. NRF-2021R1A4A3029839) of the National Research Foundation of Korea (NRF) and by TJ Park Science Fellowship of the POSCO TJ Park Foundation.
 We are much grateful to Sambandamurthy Ganapathy, Han-Woong Yeom, Emmanuel Baudin for helpful discussions.